COVID-19 Reopening Guidebook

 North Dakota.
 As of May 1, all businesses, including bars and personal-care services, are allowed to reopen with restrictions in place.
 The “North Dakota Smart Restart” protocols include operating standards for all industries, as well as specific guidance for several high-contact business sectors that were closed.
 See Partial Reopen Order and “Smart Restart.”

 Oklahoma.
 Personal-care services began operating on April 24, by appointment only.
 Gyms, restaurants, and movie theaters began operating on May 1, with social distancing and sanitation guidelines.
 Phase two of the plan began on May 15 and allowed bars to reopen, and weddings and funerals with no more than ten (10) people to be held.
 The businesses are required to follow social distancing and sanitation guidelines released by the state’s Department of Commerce.
-Phase three of the plan is set to begin on June 1, and summer camps will be permitted to open.
-See partial reopen order and reopening plan.
+Phase three of the plan began on June 1, with summer camps reopening.
+See Partial Reopen Order and Reopening Plan.

 Utah.
 Though Utah never had a statewide stay-at-home order, schools and restaurants were closed.
 Most of the state moved from a “moderate risk” protocol to a “low risk” protocol on May 16.
 Under the new protocol, all businesses, pools, and dine-in restaurants are permitted to open.
 Groups of fifty (50) or fewer people are also permitted.
 The state anticipates reopening schools for the 2020-2021 academic year.
 The reopenings remain on a county-by-county basis.
 See Reopen Announcement and County-by-County Guidance.